Our travel therapy adventures led us to spending 3 months in Prineville, Oregon.

 Fortunately, Prineville is a fantastic place to grab a drink.
 Some of my recommended places around town include:

-The Horseshoe Tavern:
+- The Horseshoe Tavern

-Crooked River Brewing or Ochoco Brewing Company
+- Crooked River Brewing or Ochoco Brewing Company (Now Closed)

-2) Visit a Brewery
+3) Visit a Brewery

 Prineville has two breweries, both of which serve surprisingly good beer and food.
 I would recommend the food and beer at both of Prineville’s breweries: